pepe/specular/README.md

 Specs
 ---

-Specs can be defined only inside tasks.<br/>
-Very useful when you need to define multiple tests in same context.
+Used when you need to define multiple tests within same context.

 First argument is required and should contain spec name/description.<br/>
 Second argument are optional and may contain a hash of options.